This post may contain affiliate links. Please read how we make money for more information.

 17. Carpet Cleaning

-If you are looking for the best side hustle ideas for working moms, carpet cleaning is another great one to consider.
+Carpet cleaning is another great opportunity for moms to consider.
 This is something you can offer as a standalone service, or you can offer it as an additional service if you do residential or commercial cleaning.

 Many people like to deep clean their carpets every few months.
 Some people who have pets may clean their carpets more often.